-The research higher degree students in the Department of Medical Education come from a range of health professional and other backgrounds.
+The graduate research students in the Department of Medical Education come from a range of health professional and other backgrounds.
 Their topics cover medical and health professions education as well as interdisciplinary research.
-Meet our research higher degree students.
+Meet our graduate research students.

 - Keryn Bolte

 Establishing a culture of learning in rural health services.

 - Emma Jeffs

 POEM: Exploring Purposes, Outcomes and Experiences of Morbidity and Mortality meetings in paediatric acute care.

 Developing and refining the Feedback Quality Instrument for guiding quality verbal feedback in health professions education.

 A multidisciplinary perspective of effective communication in the operating room.